-Our financial market risk consists primarily of foreign currency exchange rate risk and interest rate risk.
-Our functional currency is the U.S. dollar and our primary manufacturing operations are in the U.S., but we distribute our products worldwide both through direct export and through our subsidiaries.
-Our primary foreign currency transaction risk consists of intercompany sales of product and we attempt to mitigate this risk through our hedging program described below.
-For the three months ended March 31, 2009, approximately 23% of our revenues were derived from products manufactured in the U.S. and sold internationally.
-Our subsidiaries in 17 foreign countries use the local currency as their functional currency.
+Our financial market risk consists primarily of foreign currency exchange risk and interest rate risk.
+Our functional currency is the U.S. dollar and our primary manufacturing operations are in the U.S., but we distribute our products worldwide both through direct export and through our foreign subsidiaries.
+Our primary foreign currency transaction risk consists of intercompany sales of products and we attempt to mitigate this risk through our hedging program described below.
+For the six months ended June 30, 2009, approximately 23% of our revenues were derived from products manufactured in the U.S. and sold internationally in local currencies.
+The functional currency of most of our subsidiaries is their local currency.
+For one of our subsidiaries located in the Netherlands, the functional currency is the U.S. Dollar.